OfirArviv/ud-based-word-reordering/README.md

 ## Introduction

-This repository contains an implementation of a reordering algorithm described in the paper ["Improving Cross-lingual Transfer through Subtree-aware Word Reordering"]().
+This repository contains an implementation of a reordering algorithm described in the paper [Improving Cross-lingual Transfer through Subtree-aware Word Reordering]().
 The algorithm, which is defined in terms of [Universal Dependencies](https://universaldependencies.org/) is designed to enhance cross-lingual transfer by intelligently reordering words in a sentence.
 This README